Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Results

-In an over-damped motion with co-linear friction, the propulsion force $f$ and the free gliding velocity $v_0$ of a filament would be directly proportional to each other, $f\sim v_0$.
-Thus, since $\lcrit\sim f^{-1/3}$, one may expect also a strong correlation between $L_c$ and $v_0$, as observed immediately before hitting the obstacle.
-In order to investigate such a possibility, we include $v_0$ as a second independent variable to the logistic regression, by setting $x = (L-\lcrit(v_0))/\Delta\lcrit$ in Eq.~\eqref{eq:logistic}, with $\lcrit(v_0) = (\alpha\,v_0)^{-1/3}$, to reflect our expectation from the scaling arguments.
-Fig.~\ref{fig:buckling}~E and~F show the buckling behavior as color code in terms of the filament length $L$ and the free gliding velocity $v_0$ prior to hitting the obstacle.
-The $\lcrit(v_0)$ from the maximum likelihood estimation is shown as black lines on top of the individual events, and in Fig.~\ref{fig:buckling}~G for both species as a function of $v_0$, together with the result from the simple logistic regression.
-The critical length at the mean velocity, i.e. $L_c(\overline{v})$, aligns well with the one-dimensional regression.
+The substrate contact requires lubrication from poly\-saccharide slime to enable bacteria to glide~\cite{Khayatan2015}.
+Thus we assume an over-damped motion with co-linear friction, for which the propulsion force $f$ and the free gliding velocity $v_0$ of a filament are related by $f = \eta\, v_0$, with a friction coefficient $\eta$.
+In this scenario, $f$ can be inferred both from the observed $\lcrit\sim (f/B)^{-1/3}$ and, up to the proportionality coefficient $\eta$, from the observed free gliding velocity.
+Thus, by combining the two relations, one may expect also a strong correlation between $L_c$ and $v_0$.
+In order to test this relation for consistency with our data, we include $v_0$ as a second regressor, by setting $x = (L-\lcrit(v_0))/\Delta\lcrit$ in \eqref{eq:logistic}, with $\lcrit(v_0) = (\eta\,v_0/(30.5722\, B))^{-1/3}$, to reflect our expectation from theory (see below).
+Now, $\eta$ rather than $f$ is the only unknown, and its ensemble distribution will be determined in the regression.
+Fig.~\ref{fig:buckling}e,f show the buckling behavior as color code in terms of the filament length $L$ and the free gliding velocity $v_0$ prior to hitting the obstacle.
+From maximum likelihood estimation of $\lcrit(v_0)$ (black lines), we obtain $\eta = \SI{0.6\pm0.4}{\nano\newton\second\per\square\micro\meter}$ for \olutea and $\eta = \SI{0.8\pm0.6}{\nano\newton\second\per\square\micro\meter}$ for \kanimale.
+In Fig.~\ref{fig:buckling}g we compare $\lcrit(v_0)$ for both species, and the results from the one-paramter regression, placed at the mean velocity $\overline{v}$.

-Within the observable range of velocities, the median critical length remains fairly constant, as compared to the rather broad distribution, indicated by the bands in Fig.~\ref{fig:buckling}~G. However, we were not able to observe short and fast filaments of \kanimale, which might be caused by physiological limitations~\cite{Burkholder1934}.
-For neither species, filaments slower than $\sim\SI{0.5}{\micro\meter/\second}$ were observed.
-Therefore the trend in Fig.~\ref{fig:buckling}~G should not be over-interpreted, and we conclude that the velocity has a minor influence on $L_c$ while buckling is predominately triggered by the length of the filament.
+Within the characteristic range of observed velocities ($1-\SI{3}{\micro\meter\per\second}$), the median $L_c$ depends only mildly on $v_0$, as compared to its rather broad distribution, indicated by the bands in Fig.~\ref{fig:buckling}g.
+Thus a possible correlation between $f$ and $v_0$ would only mildly alter $L_c$.
+The natural length distribution (cf. \emph{SI Appendix}, Fig.~\ref{fig:S-length}), however, is very broad, and we conclude that growth rather than velocity or force distributions most strongly impacts the buckling propensity of cyanobacterial colonies.
+Also, we hardly observed short and fast filaments of \kanimale, which might be caused by physiological limitations~\cite{Burkholder1934}.